chiesa di San Giovanni Battista

 Succeding to Count Enrico Rosso’s control, the village passed to the County of Modica, first under Federico Chiaramonte and then under the Cabrera family.
 The palaces of the village’s noble families illustrate the vocation and the dynamics of the town: the imposing Cocuzza’s house, the elegant eighteenth-century Burgio’s palace, the convents, the main square or U chianu with the spectacular church of San Giovanni Battista.
 Finally, you will see a little church called St. Anna Monastery – also known as a bammina.

 The plazas in Sicily have the same function of the Greek Agora and the roman Forum.
 People meet, chat, feed the economy of the bars, taste and order Sunday sweets, and go to Mass.

-This plaza is no exception: it is neat and well-kept like a living-room, relatively busy, with bar tables all around, and the smell of coffee in the air; you can feel the smell of freshly baked ricotta ravioli and later that of the Ragù sauce in the arancini and the scacce of Ragusa; the sound of bells creates a symphony that marks the calm rhythms of the village and is immortalized in the Uomo delle Stelle by Tornatore.
+This plaza makes no exception: it is neat and well-kept like a living-room, relatively busy, with bar tables all around, and the smell of coffee in the air; you can feel the smell of freshly baked ricotta ravioli and later on the Ragù sauce of the arancini and the scacce of Ragusa; the sound of bells creates a symphony that marks the calm rhythms of the village and is immortalized in the Uomo delle Stelle by Tornatore.

 A little further, down the neat streets in white stone, we pass through small gardens, dotted by succulents planted in recycled barrels; we can also walk along streets where you see grapes on the pergola, planted between the flagstones to bring refreshment to balconies.
 Around the corner you find a simple plaza, between the Sanctuary Addolorata, ancient and precious mix of art, and the scenic church Matrice, with its neo-Gothic façade that is rare at this latitude and bordered by a churchyard.